INATECH-CIG/GridCreator/README.md

 ## Necessary input data
-Download input.zip containing weather data, zensus data and ding0 grids from zenodo [LINK] Place the input folder in your GridCreator repository.
+Download input.zip containing weather data, zensus data and ding0 grids from zenodo [LINK] Unpack and place the folder "input" in your GridCreator repository.
 The subfolders "grids", "weather_2013", "zensus_daten" and the files should for example be in C:/Users/YourName/GridCreator/input

 ## Generate your first grid
 - in main.py: add your scenario in the examples dict using the coordinates of your bounding box